Time and Materials vs Fixed Price Contracts

 - Secondly, you know what every single cent is paid for.
 Pretty similar to driving where you pay for the exact amount of gasoline.

 You already know that fixed price contracts are based on the Waterfall methodology.
-For time and material model developers use the Agile approach.
+For time and materials model developers use the Agile approach.
 Let’s take a look at how it works.

 What is the Agile methodology?